Flunk

-Biography
+Career

-Flunk began as a project between Ulf Nygaard and Jo Bakke in Oslo, Norway in late 2000 and early 2001.
+Flunk began as a project between Ulf Nygaard and Jo Bakke in Oslo, Norway, in late 2000 and early 2001.
 Beginning as an instrumental and sampled-vocal project, they were signed for a track on a compilation by Beatservice Records in the winter of 2001.
 On hearing the finished track, label manager Vidar Hanssen signed the still-unnamed band for a full album.

 During the summer of 2001, the duo recorded most of the album and Vister improvised the vocals.
 Afterward, Bakke layered the guitars, but it would be a year before the album was completed and released.

 In the spring of 2002, the band chose the name Flunk, and they released their first single, a cover of New Order's "Blue Monday", in April.
 The track was well received in the UK and was included on numerous compilations in North America and Europe.
 Later in April, their debut album, For Sleepyheads Only, was released, garnering positive reviews in Norway.
 With the success of this record, the BBC invited the group to do a recording session for the Radio 1 show The Blue Room in London.
 Shortly after, the Notting Hill Arts Club would become the location of their live debut.
 In the United States, Flunk signed with Guidance Recordings.

 By the summer of 2002, the band was getting rave reviews from British electronica magazines.
 In October, For Sleepyheads Only was released in the US.
 In November, Flunk played the London Jazz Festival.

 In June 2003, Beatservice Records released Treat Me Like You Do - For Sleepyheads Only Remixed.
 The band soon began work on their second album, recording in Paris in October.

 Flunk's sophomore studio effort, Morning Star, was finished in March 2004 and saw a Norwegian release in May and the rest of the world in June.
 In 2005, the EP Play America was released on Beatservice Records and included bonus tracks from the US version of Morning Star, along with remixes.

 In 2007, Flunk released their third album, Personal Stereo, while May 2009 saw the publication of This Is What You Get, which includes a cover version of Radiohead's "Karma Police".

 In 2013, the band released their fifth studio album, Lost Causes.
 Cover Ups – The Home Recordings, a covers album, came out in 2016, followed by Chemistry and Math in 2017.
 The band's latest record, History of Everything Ever, hit the shelves in 2021.